 What Does The Fox Say?
 MOTHER NATURE

 Every time I hear the words Mother Nature, it makes me cringe.
 Nature is so much more than a gender.
 Much like God is so much more than a white man with a beard.
 If people are annoyed at the patriarchic visualization of God, then they should also be annoyed at the matriachization of nature.
-The idea of assigning a gender to something is so much bigger than ourselves is really stripping away the richness and complexity of those entities.
-Which reminds me of something I wrote a while back about the place of nature in mythology.
-The Egyptian mythology is really interesting because over the course of their reign, their gods go from visually abstract to the human centric.
+The idea of assigning a gender to something that is so much bigger than ourselves is really stripping away the richness and complexity of those entities.
+This reminds me of something I wrote a while back about the place of nature in mythology.
+Egyptian mythology is really interesting because over the course of their reign, their gods go from visually abstract to human-centric.

-Nature is no more god like.
+Nature is no more godlike.
 It has been tamed and reduced to a set of supporting characters.
-Now in both the Greek and Roman mythology, there is a god that isn’t fully human, Faunus, Roman God of the forest and Pan, Greek God of hunting and music.
+Now in both the Greek and Roman mythology, there is a god that isn’t fully human, Faunus, the Roman God of the forest, and Pan, the Greek God of hunting and music.

-Both are a representation of the horned god, half man, half beast, with horns or antlers, a beard and often the legs of a goat.
+Both are a representation of the horned god, half-man, half-beast, with horns or antlers, a beard, and often the legs of a goat.
 In time, this mixture of nature and mankind becomes the image of the devil.
 Fast forward to monotheism which creates a structure where mankind rules the earth and nature is a simple basket of resources for us to exploits and manage.
 Not only have risen over the impurities and suffering of nature, but it is also us who can save it.
 The idea of saving the planet today is nothing different than Noah saving the animals with a giant Ark.
 The power dynamic is still the same.
 We are above everything.
 We are the shepherd and nature is this fragile and beautiful sheep that needs protection and saving.
 Which now brings me to the romantic concept of nature.
-On one side, we have the image of Man associated with either a ruling god that sits on a throne, or the devil himself.
-And on the other side, we have the image of Woman associated with fertility and nature.
-Now this is really simplified, there are books that go super deep in those analysis.
-In the 1970’s the ecologist movement takes shape and we start using the word Gaia to illustrate the Earth as a living entity.
+On one side, we have the image of Man associated with either a ruling god that sits on a throne or the devil himself.
+And on the other side, we have the image of a woman associated with fertility and nature.
+Now, this is really simplified, there are books that go super deep in those analyses.
+In the 1970s the ecologist movement takes shape and we start using the word Gaia to illustrate the Earth as a living entity.
 The word comes from the Earth Goddess in Greek Mythology.
 Google Gaia and see the images it pulls.

-Nature doest have to have a gender, nor does God or the Devil.
+Nature doesn’t have to have a gender, nor does God or the Devil.
 Nature is a life force above and around us.
 It is creation and destruction.
 It is chaos and harmony.
 It is pretty and ugly.
 It is Yin and Yang.
-We have this obsession in dividing everything in either being feminine or masculine.
+We have this obsession in dividing everything into either being feminine or masculine.
 No wonder why our culture has become so tribal.
-Black or white, zeroes and ones.
+Black or white, zeroes, and ones.
 As if one is either one or the other.